 GPS Trackers Hope To Keep Rhinos Safe From Hunters

 South Africa is one of the most beautiful and pristine places in the entire world.
 Only in Africa can people get a glimpse of elephant families walking through the wild to find water, lions cruising through the prairies without boundaries, and majestic rhinos strutting their big-horned stuff.
 Unfortunately, many poachers and hunters also travel to regions throughout Africa in hopes to bag some once-in-a-lifetime game.
 Whether the purpose is for ivory tusks, horns, or some other trophy, hunters walk into the wild with their high-powered rifles with no purpose other than to kill.
-The onslaught of killing by poachers has had devastating consequences to certain species of wildlife that call South Africa and surrounding areas home.
+The onslaught of killing by poachers has had devastating consequences on certain species of wildlife that call South Africa and surrounding areas home.
 Looking to put an end to the senseless violence toward majestic animals living in South Africa, the North West Park Board has begun taking steps to protect rhinos through the process of GPS tracking.

-Rhinos are hunted and killed for their horns by poachers for a variety of reasons, but one of the biggest reasons is because rhino horn has long been viewed as an essential ingredient in many traditional Chinese medicines.
+Rhinos are hunted and killed for their horns by poachers for a variety of reasons, but one of the biggest reasons is that rhino horn has long been viewed as an essential ingredient in many traditional Chinese medicines.
 With China overtaking Japan as the world’s second-largest economy, more money has been going to the Asian country, resulting in an increase in spending by the Chinese people.
 Unfortunately, the improved financial conditions in China have resulted in an increase in the demand for items such as rhino horn, which has been medically proven to have zero medicinal strength.
 The fight against poachers is an ongoing and seemingly never-ending problem, especially now that demand has increased for rhino horns.

-Some animal conservationists believe nearly 250 rhinos were killed in South Africa this year alone by poachers looking to obtain rhino horn.
+Some animal conservationists believe nearly 250 rhinos were killed in South Africa this year alone by poachers looking to obtain rhino horns.

 GPS Tracking: Protecting Rhinos Through Satellite Monitoring